robya/INFO461TEAMGO/README.md

 # INFO461TEAMGO
+## MISSION STATEMENT:

-MISSION STATEMENT: Make life more productive
+Make life more productive

-PROBLEM STATEMENT:
+## PROBLEM STATEMENT:

+As young adults begin to share living spaces away from their parents, household chores and tasks can begin to pile up.
+Responsibility starts to wean and finger pointing can start to occur.
+The current methods of house chore and task management within roommates is tedious and inconvenient.
+With Amazon Alexa and Amazon Echo, speech is a simple and easy medium to plan and facilitate a tidy home.

 Anton Zheng: Engineer / Support